Flashers, Floaters and Retinal Detachment

 How is retinal detachment repaired?

-Laser barricade (Figure 5) – does not fix the detachment but prevents it from spreading; can be done in the office).
+- Laser barricade – does not fix the detachment but prevents it from spreading; can be done in the office).

-- Vitrectomy – vitrectomy involves the removal of the vitreous (floaters) from the eye using small instruments (Figure 3).
+- Vitrectomy – vitrectomy involves the removal of the vitreous (floaters) from the eye using small instruments.
 This removes all the traction (pulling) on the retinal tear(s) and detachment.
 The vitreous space is then filled with a long-lasting gas bubble that keeps the retina flat until the tears heal.
-Laser is then used to seal the tear(s) (Figure 8).
+Laser use used to seal the tear(s).

-Sometimes both a scleral buckle procedure and a vitrectomy are used together to fix complex retinal detachments.
+Sometimes both a scleral buckle procedure and vitrectomy are used together to fix complex retinal detachments.